Licensed Mental Health Counselor (LMHC) Certificate

 - Completed courses for which candidates are applying for transfer credit

-- A graduate GPA of 3.5 or above (if GPA between 3.0–3.5, candidate may be admitted conditionally upon approval of department).
+- Have earned a graduate GPA of 3.5 or above (if GPA between 3.0–3.5, candidate may be admitted conditionally upon approval of department)

-- An interview the program coordinator.
-Students who have graduated from Butler’s School Counseling program within the last five years will not be required to interview.
+- Complete an interview the program coordinator (Note that students who have graduated from Butler’s School Counseling program within the last five years will not be required to interview)

 Transcripts